takmatsukawa/obsidian-hatena/README.md

 ### Comments

-You can add comments by wrapping text with `%%`.
+You can add comments by wrapping text with `%%` in the note.
 Comments are only visible in Editing view and will not be published to Hatena Blog.

 ```markdown
 This is an %%inline%% comment.